DSACMS/datajson-index-generator/README.md

 ## About the Project

-The data.json Index Generator is a Python-based tool that helps complie all data.json files that are found within user-sepcified Github organizations
+The data.json Index Generator is a tool that helps compile all data.json files that are found within user-specified Github organizations.
+Available as both a user-friendly web interface and a powerful command-line tool.

 ### Project Vision